Excelling in Legal Services

 Every new case presents the firm with another opportunity to apply its collective knowledge and skills to help clients through the chaos of the criminal justice system, the appellate process, bankruptcy & debt resolution, personal injury, and their fight with insurance companies.

 Consistent Industry Recognition

-In 2017 Carrie had the honor of being selected as an American Bar Association Equal Justice Fellow.
-She presented at the national conference in San Diego on the topic of LGBT rights in the law.
+In 2017, Carrie had the honor of participating in the Florida Bar Foundation-sponsored Racial Justice Fellowship.
+In 2018 she joined colleagues at the American Bar Association’s Equal Justice Conference in San Diego to present on community lawyering.
 In addition, in that same year, Carrie was appointed to the Florida Bar's Consumer Law Protection Committee.
 She has served on the committee for the past three years and is looking forward to her continued service with the Florida Bar in helping debtors obtain access to the courts.

 Another Milestone for Carrie

 In 2019, looking to expand the services provided by the firm, Carrie Vaughn Cromey joined the office.
 While the bulk of her experience has centered around helping her clients fight against the banks and lending institutions, Carrie also spent time working for banks in bankruptcy and foreclosure cases.
 This experience allowed her great insight into how the financial institutions operate, and where they may be vulnerable.